wavefrontHQ/wavefront-operator-for-kubernetes/README.md

     ```
     kubectl create -n wavefront secret generic wavefront-secret --from-literal token=YOUR_WAVEFRONT_TOKEN
     ```
-3. Create a file with your Wavefront deployment configuration.
+3. Create a `wavefront.yaml` file with your Wavefront Custom Resource configuration.
 The simplest configuration is:
     ```yaml
     # Need to change YOUR_CLUSTER_NAME, YOUR_WAVEFRONT_URL accordingly
     apiVersion: wavefront.com/v1alpha1